Administrative Policies and Procedures Manual - Policy 4320: Purchasing Goods Off Campus

 The University does not pay gross receipts tax on purchases of tangible property from nongovernmental entities (except restaurant charges and in some cases construction materials).
 The University Purchasing Department will send verification of the University's tax-exempt status when the Purchase Order is issued.
 The University does pay governmental gross receipts tax, if charged, on the purchase of tangible property sold by governmental entities.
 Any questions pertaining to the University's tax-exempt status should be referred to the Purchasing Department.

 1.2.
 Conflict of Interest

 New Mexico law states that employees of the University, individuals employed at UNM in the past twelve (12) months, public and student members on advisory boards and committees, and UNM volunteers serving in an official capacity may not use their position to enhance their direct or indirect financial interest or use confidential information learned as employees for anyone's private gain.
-If any of these individuals have a direct or indirect financial interest in a firm selling goods to the University, proof of compliance with Regents' Policy 6.4 "Conflict of Interest and Code of Conduct" and Policy 3720 "Conflicts of Interest" UBP, must be submitted to the Purchasing Department before the purchase order may be initiated.
+If any of these individuals have a direct or indirect financial interest in a firm selling goods to the University, proof of compliance with Regents' Policy 6.4 ("Conflict of Interest and Code of Conduct") and UAP 3720 ("Conflicts of Interest") must be submitted to the Purchasing Department before the purchase order may be initiated.

-The P-Card may be used to purchase goods, materials, supplies, non-capital equipment, and non-professional services on behalf of UNM with pre-approved vendors, in accordance with requirements and limitations determined by the Purchasing Department.
+The PCard may be used to purchase goods, materials, supplies, non-capital equipment, and non-professional services on behalf of UNM, in accordance with requirements and limitations determined by the Purchasing Department.

-To apply for a P-Card, departments should contact the Purchasing Department.
-The individual with budgetary responsibility for a department's accounts will determine the limits for the cardholder, which usually does not exceed $5000.
+To apply for a PCard, departments should visit the PCard website (http://pcard.unm.edu/) for training requirements, application forms and guidelines.
+The individual with budgetary responsibility for a department's accounts will determine the overall spending limit(s)for the cardholder.

 3. Purchase Requisition